How to Prepare for Liposuction

 Several herbal supplements such as St. John’s wort, ginkgo biloba, green tea extract, ginseng, and garlic can interact negatively with anesthesia.
 We highly recommend you stop taking all herbal supplements two weeks prior to surgery.The only herbal product we recommend using prior to or after your surgery is arnica cream or ointment.
 This plant-based product is often used to reduce inflammation, soothe muscle aches, and heal wounds.

 - Do not eat or drink anything during the final eight hours prior to your surgery.
 This includes sips of water and chewing gum.
-If you need to take any medication, you may do so with a small sip of water, but be sure to discuss this with your doctor at your pre-op appointment.

 - If your stomach is not completely empty, there’s a chance you could regurgitate while you’re under general anesthesia.
 If this happens, food or water could enter your lungs.